Average Blood Pressure Calculator

 Where:

 First, the calculator sums all your systolic numbers and divides them by the total count of readings.
 Then, it repeats this process for your diastolic numbers.
-This method is essential because it removes random daily variations that can distort single measurements.
-By using the Arithmetic Mean, you get a reliable measure that accurately reflects your cardiovascular status according to standard medical guidelines.
+This method is important because it removes random daily variations that can distort single measurements.
+By using the Arithmetic Mean, you get a useful measure that approximates your cardiovascular status according to standard medical guidelines.

 What Your Average Blood Pressure Means

 Your result provides a clear picture of the force your blood places on artery walls over time.
-This single number helps you understand your risk for heart disease or stroke more accurately than isolated checks.
+This single number provides information to help understand your risk for heart disease or stroke better-informedly than isolated checks.

 Interpreting Your Numbers